Adolescents (band)

 The Adolescents are an American punk rock band formed in Fullerton, California in 1979.
 Part of the hardcore punk movement in southern California in the early 1980s, they were one of the main punk acts to emerge from Orange County, along with their peers in Agent Orange and Social Distortion.
 Founding bassist Steve Soto was the sole constant member of the band since its inception until his 2018 death, with singer Tony Reflex being in the group for all but one album.

 During the 1980s the band went through several lineup changes, breakups, and reunions, most involving drummer Casey Royer and guitarist brothers Rikk, Frank, and Alfie Agnew.
 During that decade, they released three albums: Adolescents (1981), Brats in Battalions (1987), and Balboa Fun*Zone (1988, without Reflex), then broke up in April 1989.
 Most of the members remained active in other musical projects, and a reunion of most of the early members in 2001 resulted in the comeback album OC Confidential (2005).
-Soto and Reflex have been the band's only constant members and primary songwriters since then, anchoring lineups that have released five more studio albums: The Fastest Kid Alive (2011), Presumed Insolent (2013), La Vendetta...
-(2014), Manifest Density (2016) and Cropduster (2018).
+Soto and Reflex ultimately became the band's only constant members and primary songwriters.
+Adolescents released five more studio albums between 2011 and 2018: The Fastest Kid Alive (2011), Presumed Insolent (2013), La Vendetta...
+(2014), Manifest Density (2016), and Cropduster (2018).
 On June 27, 2018, Soto died at the age of 54, leaving Reflex as the only original founding member.
 Brad Logan replaced Soto and the band's tenth album, Russian Spider Dump, was released in October 2020.
 The band released their eleventh album, Caesar Salad Days, in July 2023.